pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 ### Multi-Model Today vs. Multi-Model Across Tiers

-Today's multi-model deployments typically involve shuffling between frontier providers — GPT-4 for reasoning, Claude for writing, Gemini for multimodal.
-This is model arbitrage, not architectural transformation.
+Today's multi-model deployments typically involve switching between frontier providers — GPT-4 for reasoning, Claude for writing, Gemini for multimodal.
+This is selecting among frontier options, not architectural transformation.
 The cost differentials are modest.
 The capability gaps are narrow.
 The compliance postures are similar.
 You're choosing between $15-30 per million token options based on vibes or vendor preference.

 Multi-model across *tiers* is fundamentally different.
 You're not choosing between frontier options.
 You're routing: